Spotting the signs of equine dental problems

 Try YuMOVE

-If you spot any of the five signs of joint stiffness mentioned above, try YuMOVE Cat.
-This once-a-day supplement contains special ingredients including Green Lipped Mussel, Glucosamine, Manganese, Vitamin E and Hyaluronic Acid.
-Together, they’re proven to promote joint mobility, aid stiff joints and support joint function.
+If you spot any of the five signs above, consider a joint supplement for cats, like YuMOVE Joint Care for Cats or YuMOVE Joint Care PLUS for Cats.
+These supplements contain joint care ingredients including Green Lipped Mussel, Glucosamine, Manganese, Vitamin E and Hyaluronic Acid.
+Together, they aid mobility, support joint structure and soothe joints with Omega-3.

 • Column